 Developed in the 1960s, the Gabor Granger pricing research methodology continues to be widely used today.
-In a Gabor Granger, respondents are shown a product at various price points and asked whether or not they would purchase at each of those price points.
-From the data collected, we can build a price sensitivity curve - a visualization of what percentage of consumers are willing to purchase at each price point.
+In a Gabor Granger analysis, respondents are shown a product at various price points and asked whether or not they would purchase at each of those price points.
+From the data collected, we can build a price sensitivity curve – a demand curve of what percentage of consumers are willing to purchase at each price point.

 Example: This model essentially leads consumers down a pre-set path.
 Would you pay $3 for a gallon of gas? $3.50? $4?
 Then it tracks how many respondents say yes at each level.

 An enhanced pricing model is Van Westendorp’s pricing sensitivity model, which prompts consumers about their willingness to pay in an open-ended form.
 Respondents answer questions by entering their own prices into numerical open-ended questions (within a minimum and maximum range).
 Since this methodology does not require specific price inputs, PSM is often used to assess price sensitivity during new product development.